ChengszuPeng/my-project/README.md

 shorter outages.

-### Missingness Dependency
+## Missingness Dependency

-To investigate the missingness mechanism of `CUSTOMERS.AFFECTED`, I created a missingness indicator (`CUST_MISSING`) and performed permutation tests to determine whether the missingness depends on other variables.
+To investigate the missingness mechanism of `CUSTOMERS.AFFECTED`, I created a missingness indicator (CUST_MISSING) and performed permutation tests to determine whether the missingness depends on other variables.

-First, I tested whether the missingness of `CUSTOMERS.AFFECTED` depends on `OUTAGE.DURATION.HOURS`.
-The permutation test produced a very small p-value (p < 0.001), indicating that outages with longer durations are more likely to have missing customer impact information.
+First, I tested whether the missingness of `CUSTOMERS.AFFECTED` depends on OUTAGE.DURATION.HOURS.
+The permutation test have produced a very small p-value (p < 0.001), Export Notebook As that outages with longer durations are more likely to have missing customer impact information.

 Next, I tested whether the missingness depends on `CLIMATE.CATEGORY`.
-The permutation test produced a p-value of 0.316, which is greater than the significance level of 0.05.
-This suggests that there is no strong evidence that the missingness depends on climate category.
+The permutation test produced a p-value about 0.3, and this is greater than the significance level of 0.05.
+This shows that there is no strong evidence that the missingness depends on climate category.

-These results suggest that the missingness of `CUSTOMERS.AFFECTED` is unlikely to be Missing Completely At Random (MCAR).
-Instead, it is more consistent with a Missing At Random (MAR) mechanism, where the probability of missingness depends on other observed variables such as outage duration.
+And these results show the missingness of CUSTOMERS.AFFECTED is not really going to be Missing Completely At Random (MCAR).
+Instead it is more likely to be a Missing At Random (MAR) mechanism, where the probability of missingness depends on other observed variables, such as outage duration.

 <iframe src="assets/missness.html" width="800" height="600" frameborder="0"></iframe>

-## Step 4: Hypothesis Testing
+## Hypothesis Testing

 ### Hypothesis Test